codecheckers/paper/reviews/response-round1.md

 and "process", and decided to use "CODECHECK workflow", "computational workflow", and "publication/review process" more consistently in the revision of the manuscript.

+We have used a macro, \rev{...} to record our edits in this revision.
+If you wish to see the edits in italics, please change the definition in the preamable of the latex file.

 # Response to reviewers